-In response management, the answer library is the engine that drives knowledge sharing.
+In response management, the Content Library is the engine that drives knowledge sharing.
 That’s where question-answer pairs and other content created by SMEs are captured, curated, and shared with the rest of your organization.
-While building proposals, developing responses, creating new content, or trying to answer client questions in real time while you’re on the phone with them, you can tap into the subject matter expertise in your answer library.
+While building proposals, developing responses, creating new content, or trying to answer client questions in real time while you’re on the phone with them, you can tap into the subject matter expertise in your Content Library.

-In addition to daily sales process operations, the answer library is also essential to onboarding and training.
-As you hire new employees, they can reference the answer library to expand their understanding of products, capabilities, and your customers in context, making it a much more efficient learning experience.
+In addition to daily sales process operations, the Content Library is also essential to onboarding and training.
+As you hire new employees, they can reference the Content Library to expand their understanding of products, capabilities, and your customers in context, making it a much more efficient learning experience.

 Another advantage of knowledge sharing is that when subject matter experts move on, their expertise doesn’t walk out the door with them.
 Unfortunately, in this situation, you’ll have to find someone else who can pick up the subject matter expertise mantle and service prospects, customers, and the colleagues they need to support.
 But the transition will be easier with knowledge preserved from other SMEs who have come before them.

 Knowledge management by response management

 A response management platform like RFPIO has many benefits for organizations, yet only 43% use RFP-specific technology.
 One of the main benefits is streamlining the knowledge sharing process for everyone.
 Not only does it help you capture subject matter expertise, it also saves time, according to 82% of RFP software users, by providing:

-- A searchable information hub for all of your organization’s content called an Answer Library.
+- A searchable information hub for all of your organization’s content called an Content Library.